mbway/game-jam-2018/docs/creating-a-map.md

 # Creating a map #

+#TODO: create a template map to copy which has most of this already set

 - In Tiled
     - Create a new map (tile size 32x32)
     - Map > Add External Tileset the tilemap at `res://Assets/Tiles/Tiles.tsx`